nihalanas/risk_assessment/readme.md

    ```python
    Streamlit run app.py
    ```

 ____

 5. Once the command is executed, the local URL where the streamlit application is running will be displayed in the VS Code terminal, navigate to the app by clicking on the link while having Ctrl on toggle.

 ____

-> [!NOTE]
->Running a LLM in the background using OLLAMA is a resource intensive computation, make sure you have a system with at least 8GB RAM, 16GB will be recommended.

-____